-We often receive similar questions regarding mission trips – here are some of them with more in depth answers than we have in our mission manual.
+We often receive similar questions regarding mission trips – here are some of them with more in depth answers.
+For more basic questions, be sure to read our mission trip manual (which is available here).

 Q: How much money should I bring on this trip?